About Us

 Ms. Ann Maimbet

-I lead NAOT-Kenya’s efforts to uphold technical excellence in prosthetic and orthotic services.
-My role ensures our technologists are equipped with the latest skills to deliver precise, patient-centered care...
+I lead NAOT-Kenya’s efforts to ensure technical excellence in prosthetic and orthotic services, equipping technologists with cutting-edge skills...

 Former Chief Ortho Tech